MariusRatzka/awesome-computer-generated-images/README.md

 * **[Websites](#websites)**

 ### What is computer graphics?
-Computer graphics is a fascinating and multifaceted field that revolves around the creation, manipulation, and rendering of visual content using computers.
-Its scope ranges from simple 2D images to complex 3D models, and it finds applications in a wide array of industries and technologies.
+Computer graphics encompasses a captivating and multifaceted domain that revolves around the generation, manipulation, and rendering of visual content through computational means.
+Its scope spans from rudimentary 2D images to intricate 3D models, finding wide-ranging applications across diverse industries and technologies.

-At its core, computer graphics is about harnessing the power of computers to generate visual representations of data.
-This data could include geometric information about objects, textures that provide surface details, lighting conditions to mimic real-world illumination, and various other attributes necessary to create a compelling visual experience.
-One of the fundamental components of computer graphics is the concept of rendering.
-Rendering is the process of taking raw data and transforming it into an image that can be displayed on a screen or printed on paper.
-This involves simulating the behavior of light as it interacts with objects, materials, and the environment to generate realistic or stylized images.
+At its core, computer graphics harnesses computational power to produce visual representations of data, comprising geometric attributes of objects, textures for surface details, lighting conditions to emulate real-world illumination, and other essential elements crucial for immersive visual experiences.
+Rendering, a fundamental facet of computer graphics, entails transforming raw data into images suitable for display on screens or reproduction on print media.
+This process entails simulating light interactions with objects, materials, and environments to engender realistic or stylized imagery.

-In the context of computer graphics, the term "CG" is often used as an abbreviation for "computer graphics."
-CG has become an integral part of modern life, permeating many aspects of entertainment, education, and design.
-Video games, for instance, heavily rely on computer graphics to create immersive and interactive virtual worlds.
-CG also plays a crucial role in the creation of visual effects in movies, enabling filmmakers to bring fantastical creatures, breathtaking landscapes, and awe-inspiring scenes to life on the big screen.
-Beyond entertainment, computer graphics finds applications in fields like architecture, engineering, medicine, and scientific visualization.
-Architects use CG to create realistic 3D models of buildings and environments, allowing clients to visualize their future spaces.
-Engineers employ CG to simulate complex systems and processes, aiding in product design and testing.
-In medicine, CG is utilized for anatomical visualizations and surgical simulations, providing valuable insights to healthcare professionals.
+The term "CG," often utilized as an abbreviation for "computer graphics," has become integral to modern life, permeating entertainment, education, and design domains.
+Notably, video games leverage computer graphics to create interactive virtual realms.
+In the realm of filmmaking, CG significantly contributes to visual effects, bringing fantastical beings, awe-inspiring landscapes, and captivating sequences to cinematic fruition.
+Beyond entertainment, computer graphics finds utility in architecture, engineering, medicine, and scientific visualization.
+Architects deploy CG to engender realistic 3D models of structures and environments, facilitating client visualization.
+Engineers employ CG for complex system simulations and product design.
+Medicine benefits from CG for anatomical visualizations and surgical simulations, bolstering healthcare comprehension.

-The advancements in computer graphics technology over the years have been nothing short of remarkable.
-From early wireframe models and flat-shaded objects to the highly detailed and photorealistic imagery we see today, the progress has been astounding.
-With the rise of real-time rendering and virtual reality, computer graphics continues to push the boundaries of what is visually achievable and offers endless possibilities for creativity and innovation.
+The profound technological strides witnessed in computer graphics have been remarkable.
+From rudimentary wireframe models to contemporary photorealistic imagery, advancements have been astounding.
+Real-time rendering and virtual reality have extended the possibilities for creativity and innovation.
+Aspiring enthusiasts can access diverse resources, encompassing books, online courses, open-source software, and interactive platforms, to acquire proficiency in various aspects of CG, be it shader programming, rendering algorithms, or scene composition.
-For aspiring computer graphics enthusiasts, there are numerous resources available to learn and master this exciting field.
-From books and online courses to open-source software and interactive platforms, individuals can delve into various aspects of CG, whether they are interested in programming shaders, developing rendering algorithms, or creating visually stunning scenes.

-Computer graphics, as a dynamic and evolving discipline, promises to remain at the forefront of technological advancements, shaping the way we perceive and interact with the digital world around us.
-Whether you're an artist, a programmer, or a curious learner, exploring the realm of computer graphics can open up a world of creativity and discovery.
+Dynamic and continually evolving, computer graphics remains at the vanguard of technological progress, reshaping our perception and interaction with the digital realm.
+Artists, programmers, and inquisitive learners alike can embark on a journey of creativity and exploration within the realm of computer graphics.

 ### How to get started?
-Here's a more detailed breakdown of the essential steps to start your exploration of computer graphics:

-Programming Fundamentals: Computer graphics heavily relies on programming to manipulate and generate images.
-If you're new to programming, start by learning the basics of a programming language, such as Python or JavaScript, to familiarize yourself with fundamental concepts like variables, loops, and functions.
+Embarking on the captivating journey of computer graphics requires a comprehensive approach to ensure a strong foundation and continuous growth.
+Here's a fluid text detailing essential steps to initiate your exploration and progression in this dynamic field:

+To begin, grasp the fundamentals of programming, which are fundamental for manipulating and generating images.
+Delve into a programming language like Python or JavaScript to acquaint yourself with variables, loops, and functions – crucial building blocks for your journey.

-C/C++ Proficiency: While various programming languages can be used in computer graphics, C/C++ is widely used in this field due to its performance and compatibility with graphics APIs like OpenGL and DirectX.
-Familiarizing yourself with C/C++ will open up many opportunities to delve into graphics programming.
+As you dive deeper into computer graphics, recognize the significance of C/C++.
+Widely utilized in the field for its performance and compatibility with graphics APIs like OpenGL and DirectX, gaining proficiency in C/C++ will open numerous doors for graphics programming endeavors.

-Mathematics for Computer Graphics: Mathematics plays a crucial role in computer graphics, particularly linear algebra and geometry.
-Linear algebra helps in transforming objects and understanding vector operations, while geometry is essential for modeling and rendering 3D objects.
-Focus on concepts like vectors, matrices, transformations, and coordinate systems.
+Moreover, embrace the role of mathematics in computer graphics, specifically linear algebra and geometry.
+Understanding linear algebra facilitates object transformations and vector operations, while geometry is instrumental in 3D object modeling and rendering.
+Focus on concepts like vectors, matrices, transformations, and coordinate systems to reinforce your mathematical prowess.

-Choose a Math-Focused Book: In the provided list, you'll find books specifically dedicated to teaching the math fundamentals needed for computer graphics.
-Pick one of these books, such as "3D Math Primer for Graphics and Game Development" by Fletcher Dunn, and work through it diligently.
-Doing so will provide a solid understanding of the math concepts applicable to graphics programming.
+Complement your studies with a math-focused book from the available resources, such as ["3D Math Primer for Graphics and Game Development"]() by Fletcher Dunn.
+Thoroughly working through this book will lay a solid groundwork for applying mathematical concepts to graphics programming.

-Practice and Apply: As you progress through the math book, don't forget to apply the knowledge practically.
-Experiment with simple geometric transformations and rendering techniques using C/C++ and a graphics API like OpenGL.
-Hands-on practice will reinforce your learning and help you see the direct application of the math concepts.
+Practical application is indispensable for cementing knowledge.
+As you progress through the math book, engage in hands-on experimentation.
+Utilize C/C++ and a graphics API like OpenGL to experiment with geometric transformations and rendering techniques.
+This practical experience bridges theory with real-world applications.

-Expand Your Knowledge: As you become more comfortable with the basics, consider exploring more advanced topics in computer graphics, such as shading models, lighting techniques, and rendering algorithms.
-Books like "Real-Time Rendering" by Tomas Akenine-Moller can be valuable resources for delving deeper into these topics.
+Venture beyond the basics by exploring advanced topics in computer graphics, including shading models, lighting techniques, and rendering algorithms.
+Immersing yourself in the insights provided by ["Real-Time Rendering"]() by Tomas Akenine-Moller will sharpen your understanding of these intricate aspects.

-Engage with the Community: Join online forums, communities, and social media groups dedicated to computer graphics.
-Engaging with like-minded individuals can offer support, advice, and inspiration on your learning journey.
-Websites like Stack Overflow, Reddit's r/GraphicsProgramming, and graphics-related Discord servers are excellent places to connect with others in the field.
+Broaden your horizons by participating in computer graphics communities.
+Engaging with like-minded individuals in forums like Stack Overflow, Reddit's r/GraphicsProgramming, and graphics-oriented Discord servers offers invaluable support, advice, and inspiration.

-Learn from Projects and Code: Study and dissect open-source graphics projects and repositories like PBRT, Tinyrenderer, and ShaderToy.
-Analyzing code written by experienced developers can provide insights into different rendering techniques and help you improve your own coding skills.
+Learning from open-source graphics projects and repositories, such as PBRT, Tinyrenderer, and ShaderToy, will deepen your comprehension of diverse rendering techniques and enhance your coding prowess.

-Stay Curious and Experiment: Computer graphics is a dynamic and evolving field with constant advancements.
-Stay curious, read research papers, watch conference presentations, and experiment with new ideas and techniques.
-The journey of learning in computer graphics is never-ending, and embracing a curious mindset will keep you engaged and inspired.
+Maintaining a curious mindset is key to embracing the dynamic nature of computer graphics.
+Keep abreast of the latest advancements through research papers, conference presentations, and personal experimentation.
+Embrace the endless possibilities and creative potential that computer graphics has to offer.

-Remember, the key to learning computer graphics is perseverance and continuous exploration.
-The combination of programming skills, solid math knowledge, and a willingness to experiment will empower you to create stunning visual experiences and embark on a fulfilling career in the field of computer graphics.
+With perseverance and an insatiable appetite for discovery, you'll craft visually captivating experiences and embark on a gratifying career in the ever-evolving world of computer graphics.
+Continuously explore, experiment, and create to unlock your true potential in this mesmerizing realm.

 ### Exploring advanced topics